-The simple query langauge is a legacy, please use YQL.
+The simple query language is a legacy, please use YQL.

 The simple query type has four subtypes:

 all- All the words of the query must match a document for it to be a match.
 This is the default.

 web- Like the all type, but with the following differences:

 +in front of a term means “search for this term as-is”